polterguy/polterguy.github.io/index.md

 Editing a database record.
 Notice how it creates the correct components for your columns, based upon what the underlying data type of your table is.
-In this particular example for instance, we have a date and time picker, because one of the table's columns is of datetime type.
+In this particular example for instance, we have a datetime-picker, because one of the table's columns is a datetime.

 ![Editing database records](https://servergardens.files.wordpress.com/2020/01/editing.png)